The Cowin E7 Pro is decent mixed usage headphones. They have a slightly more premium look and improved battery life and sound quality.

 - Sub-par Microphone

-- When the ear cup seal is broken, the noise-cancelling can stutters.
+- When the ear cup seal is broken, the noise-canceling can stutter.

 Cowin E7 Pro vs E8